Frequently Asked Questions

 All inner panels are 1” thick

 All filler panels are made from the same material and color as the actual fireplace mantel.
-We typically send standard sized filler panels to be cut on site by the installer for the best fit.
+We typically send standard sized filler panels that can be cut on site by the installer for the best fit.
+When cutting an inner panel make sure you use proper PPE according to all safety practices.
+Make sure that you have a qualified trades person doing the job.
+Cast stone and natural stone would use similar tools to get the cut done including grinders.

 When cutting an inner panel make sure you use proper PPE according to all safety practices.
 Make sure that you have a qualified trades person doing the job.
 Cast stone and natural stone would use similar tools to get the cut done including grinders.

 All foam core/foam backed products are expressly designated as non-structural and non-load bearing.
-They are not intended or certified for use in any structural or load-supporting applications.
+They are not intended or certified for use in any structural, local fire code or load-supporting applications.

 Some choose not to seal cast stone mantels, preferring the natural, untreated look.
 Not sealing allows the stone to “breathe,” which some believe preserves its authentic texture and color, but leaves it more exposed to staining and water damage.